FabriceSalvaire/css-demo/README.md

 This demo follows good design practices like colour contrast.

+This work is licensed under [CC by-nc-na](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 # How to build from scratch

-It requires Python3 and the Jinja2 template engine as well as a standard web developement stack (NodeJS, Bower).
+It requires Python3 and the Jinja2 template engine as well as a standard web development stack (NodeJS, Bower).
+Thus it requires some knowledges on Python and web tools.

+To install Jinja2, run basically:

+  pip install jinja2

+Best it is to look for Python Virtual Environment or a package if your are using Linux.

 First install NPM packages: